-4.1.
+- 4.1.
 If an end-user finds an error(s) on a Certificate, he must identify it/them in writing to the originator.
-The originator may issue a new Certificate only if the error(s) can be verified and corrected.
+The originator may issue a new Certificate only if the error(s) can be verified and corrected. - 4.2.
+The new Certificate must have a new tracking number, signature and date.

-APP 1-1
+APP 1-1 25 March 2021